Semi-local string comparison: algorithmic techniques and applications

-The second part of the theorem statement is now straightforward from the definitions. \end{proof} Intuitively, \thref{th-ps} can be interpreted as follows.
+for all $\hj \in \ang{0:m+n}$.
+By \lmref{lm-unit-Monge}, matrix $P$ is simple unit-Monge.
+Therefore, $N = \rP_{a,b}^\Sigma$, where $\rP_{a,b}$ is a permutation matrix.
+The second equality in the theorem statement is now straightforward from the definitions. \end{proof} The intuition behind \thref{th-ps} is as follows.
 Let $a'$ be a substring of $a$, and consider its LCS score against string $b$.
-If substring $a'$ is extended at either end by one character, the LCS score may stay constant, if the new character cannot be usefully matched to a character of $b$; the LCS score may also increase by $1$, if a useful match can be found.
-Starting from an empty substring $a'$, any new match is clearly useful.
-The unit-anti-Monge property of matrix $H_{a,b}$ describes the fact that, as substring $a'$ grows in size, not all the new matches can be used simultaneously: some useful matches will become useless, but a useless match will always remain to be so.
-The ``critical points'' at which useful matches become useless correspond to the nonzeros of the permutation matrix $P_{a,b}$.
-However, it should be noted that this is only general intuition: in fact, the notion of a useful match is not absolute, but depends on the choice of a particular highest-scoring path through the alignment dag.
+If substring $a'$ is extended at either end by one character, the LCS score is either unchanged, or increased by $1$, depending on whether or not the new character of $a'$ can be usefully matched to a character of $b$.
+The unit-anti-Monge property of matrix $\rH_{a,b}$ describes the fact that, as substring $a'$ grows in size, so does the number of obstacles to useful matching of characters.
+Each obstacle, in other words a ``critical point'' at which a useful match become useless, corresponds to a nonzero in the permutation matrix $\rP_{a,b}$.
+However, this is only very general intuition: in fact, the notion of a ``useful match'' is not absolute, but depends on the choice of a particular highest-scoring path through the alignment dag.

-The proof of \thref{th-ps} holds more generally for any alignment dag with an arbitrary mix of match and mismatch cells, not necessarily defined by the matching between any particular pair of strings.
+\thref{th-ps} and its proof hold more generally for any grid-diagonal dag, not necessarily obtainable as an alignment dag of any particular pair of strings.
 However, the given form of the theorem will be sufficient for the rest of this work.

-The key idea of our approach is to view \thref{th-ps} as a description of an implicit solution to the semi-local LCS problem.
-The semi-local score matrix $H_{a,b}$ is represented implicitly by the nonzeros of the permutation matrix $P_{a,b}$. \begin{definition} {$P_{a,b}$: semi-local seaweed matrix} Given strings $a$, $b$, the \emph{semi-local seaweed matrix} is a permutation matrix $P_{a,b}$ over $\ang{-m:n \mid 0:m+n}$, defined by \thref{th-ps}. \end{definition} \defref{def-matrix-seaweed} leads to the following interpretation of \thref{th-ps}: the LCS score for string $a$ against substring $b\ang{i:j}$ is determined by the number of nonzeros in the semi-local seaweed matrix $P_{a,b}$, that are $\lessgtr$-dominated by (respectively, that $\lessgtr$-dominate) the point $(i,j)$.
+The key idea of our approach is to view \thref{th-ps} as a description of an implicit solution to the semi-local LCS problem: the semi-local score matrix $\rH_{a,b}$ is represented implicitly by (the nonzeros of) the permutation matrix $\rP_{a,b}$. \begin{definition} {$\rP_{a,b}$: semi-local seaweed matrix} Given strings $a$, $b$, the \emph{semi-local seaweed matrix} is a permutation matrix $\rP_{a,b}$ over $\ang{-m:n \mid 0:m+n}$, defined by \thref{th-ps}. \end{definition} \defref{def-matrix-seaweed} leads to the following interpretation of \thref{th-ps}.
+The LCS score for string $a$ against substring $b\ang{i:j}$ is determined by the length $j-i$ of $b\ang{i:j}$, and by the number $\rP_{a,b}^\Sigma(i,j)$ of nonzeros in $\rP_{a,b}$ that are $\gtrless$-dominated by the point $(i,j)$.
+Alternatively, the same LCS score is determined by the length $m$ of string $a$, and by the number $\rP_{a,b}^{T \Sigma T}(i,j)$ of nonzeros in $\rP_{a,b}$ that $\gtrless$-dominate the point $(i,j)$.